Putrajaya

-Putrajaya ([ˌputraˈd͡ʒaja, ˌputrəˈd͡ʒajə]), officially the Federal Territory of Putrajaya (Wilayah Persekutuan Putrajaya), is a administrative capital and the judicial capital of Malaysia.
-The seat of the federal government of Malaysia was moved in 1999 from Kuala Lumpur to Putrajaya because of overcrowding and congestion in the former, whilst the seat of the judiciary of Malaysia was later moved to Putrajaya in 2003.
+Putrajaya ([ˌputraˈd͡ʒaja, ˌputrəˈd͡ʒajə]), officially the Federal Territory of Putrajaya (Wilayah Persekutuan Putrajaya), is the administrative centre of Malaysia.
+The seat of the federal government of Malaysia was moved in 1999 from Kuala Lumpur to Putrajaya because of overcrowding and congestion, whilst the seat of the judiciary of Malaysia was later moved to Putrajaya in 2003.
 Kuala Lumpur remains as Malaysia's national capital city per the constitution and is still the seat of the head of state (Yang di-Pertuan Agong) and the national legislature (Parliament of Malaysia), as well as being the country's commercial and financial centre.

-The establishment of Putrajaya was the idea of the then-Prime Minister Mahathir Mohamad.
-The development of Putrajaya began in August 1995 and it was completed at an estimated cost of US$8.1 billion.
-On February 1, 2001, Putrajaya became Malaysia's third federal territory, after Kuala Lumpur in 1974 and Labuan in 1984.
-Putrajaya is also a part of MSC Malaysia, a special economic zone that covers Klang Valley.
+The establishment of Putrajaya was the idea of Prime Minister Mahathir Mohamad.
+First thought of in the 1990s, Putrajaya was envisioned to be “a laboratory for a new form of electronic government" that would emphasize new adoption of and investment in internet, media, and digital communications.
+The development of Putrajaya began in August 1995 and was completed at an estimated cost of US$8.1 billion.
+On 1 February 2001, Putrajaya became Malaysia's third federal territory, after Kuala Lumpur in 1974 and Labuan in 1984.
+Putrajaya is also a part of MSC Malaysia, a special economic zone that covers the Klang Valley.

 Etymology

-Putrajaya was named after the first Prime Minister of Malaysia, Tunku Abdul Rahman Putra Al-Haj; the territory is entirely enclaved within the Sepang District of the state of Selangor.
-The etymology of the city is derived from the Sanskrit language, which was then adopted into Malay; "putra" (पुत्र) means son and "jaya" (जया) means "success" or "victory"; hence Putrajaya means victorious men or people.
+Putrajaya was named after the first Prime Minister of Malaysia, Tunku Abdul Rahman Putra Al-Haj.
+The name is derived from the Sanskrit language, which was then adopted into Malay: putra (पुत्र) means "son" and jaya (जया) means "success" or "victory"; hence Putrajaya means "victorious men" or "victorious people".
+The name was decided upon in late 1994.